 - the ability to manage both time and budgets effectively

-Pre-entry work experience can be useful to assess your suitability for work as a nanotechnologist, but it's not essential.
-Speculative applications to possible academic supervisors is the best route into work experience or shadowing.
+Relevant work experience, particularly in a laboratory environment, can be useful.
+Speculative applications to potential academic supervisors is a good route into work experience or shadowing.

-Nanotechnologists are employed in universities, government laboratories and in industry.
-Research and development is not restricted to major companies - small to medium sized enterprises (SMEs) can also offer excellent careers to nanotechnologists.
+Research and development is not restricted to major companies - small to medium-sized enterprises (SMEs) can also offer excellent careers to nanotechnologists.

 Job opportunities may be available through Knowledge Transfer Partnerships (KTP).
 A KTP is a joint project between a graduate, an organisation and a 'knowledge base', such as a university or a research organisation, which allows PhD graduates to apply their research to a commercial environment.
 The online database allows you to search by knowledge area, including the option to select only those partnerships involved in nanotechnology.

 Vacancies are also advertised via LinkedIn or on specific company or university websites.

 If you're studying for a PhD while being employed in a research post, you will be supported by a supervisor.
 You're likely to get additional training, which could be offered by the institution or by Vitae, which covers skills to succeed in your PhD and other transferable skills.